 - Keep adding stock, a ladle at a time, for 20 to 30 minutes or until the grains are tender but still firm to the bite, without being crunchy.
 If you run out of stock and the risotto still isn't done, you can finish the cooking using hot water.
 Just add the water as you did with the stock, a ladle at a time, stirring while it's absorbed.

-- Stir in the chicken, the remaining 2 Tbsp butter, and the parmesan cheese, and season to taste with Kosher salt.
-Serve in individual bowls and garnish with additional shaved parmesan.
+- Stir in the chicken, the remaining butter, and the Parmesan cheese, and season to taste with Kosher salt.
+Serve in individual bowls and garnish with additional shaved Parmesan.